graph-commit project: Powershell "interpreter" for Cypher

 All transactions from a single .cypher script will be bookended by a "BEGIN SCRIPT" and "END SCRIPT" section marker, with the END SCRIPT logging a "ResultAvailableAfter" that is a sum of all the transactions within the script.

--[:PART_OF_SCRIPT_EXECUTION]- The wrapper will complete the execution and supply some example cypher queries to return the error logging for that execution.
+All entries for a particular script execution will be tied together with a relationship: -[:PART_OF_SCRIPT_EXECUTION]- The wrapper will complete the execution and supply some example cypher queries to return the error logging for that execution.

 This gave me a method to quickly run batches of .cypher code against a neo4j database, and determine if I generated any exceptions, and log metadata to track trends for code sections.